theramiyer/resume/pages/making.md

                 source-dir: ./_site/
                 opts: --acl-public
     ```
-7. Back in the Wercker screen, you should have a link that says something along the lines of, 'I already have a wercker.yml.
-Proceed with the build.'
+7. Back in the Wercker screen, you should have a link that says, 'I already have a wercker.yml, trigger a build now.'
 Go ahead and click that to start the pipeline.
 Ensure the `build` part completes successfully.
 The code would not be deployed to S3 just yet.
 8. You should see a tab on the screen, called **Environment**.
 Click on it.
 9. Add the Amazon Access key ID, the Secret key, and the bucket name here.
 Ensure to make both they keys **protected**.
 The key names should _exactly_ match the variable names in the `deploy` part of `wercker.yml` (without the leading `$`).
 Also, note the `s3://` before the bucket name.
 That's important, too.
     ```